 I inherited my passion for all things creative and my ever-present quest for new ideas to create from my mother, grandmother, and my ancestors from the Mende Tribe in Sierra Leone.

 My Mother and Grandmother were confident business women living in the Harlem community in the early 1950s.
 They owned and operated a hair salon and a tailoring business.
 As a little girl, I watched how these two dynamic women created hairstyles, reproduced the latest fashions, and enhanced the lives of their clientele through the art of cosmetology and fashion design.

 I create and teach fashion trends through my jewelry and textile designs.
-Primarily, the materials and colors I use in my designs can are gifts found in nature.
+Primarily, the materials and colors I use in my designs are gifts found in nature.
 My jewelry uses precious and semi-precious stones, glass, metals, and shells.
 The botanical fabric I create is dyed and printed using vegetables, fruits, and assorted plants.
 Wool from Merino sheep and silk are used to make my Nuno felted fabric.
 I weave garments utilizing an assortment of techniques.
-My process involves botanical printing, weaving, natural dyeing and fusing wool and silk together to create art to wear and art to adorn the home.
+My process involves botanical printing, weaving, natural dyeing, and fusing wool and silk to create art to wear and art to adorn the home.

 Teaching is my way of sharing the gratification that comes from saying, "I made it myself"!
 In my "Make it and Take it" workshops, I teach how to use and experiment with various techniques and materials, resulting in a one-of-a-kind creation that is yours alone!
 I enjoy teaching people who say that they could be more creative, as well as those who are experienced.
 It is so rewarding to take time out to 'learn, make, and take your wearable art with you on the same day!
 What a priceless experience!